20-22 inches (female), 22-24 inches (male)

 Like with any dog, you shouldn’t take the Wirehaired Pointing Griffon’s laid-back attitude for granted.
 The earlier it’s introduced into the family, the better it will get along with everybody.
 Also, Griffs are medium-sized dogs, so if you do have children under the age of three, keep an eye on the Griff around them.

 Griffs are happy to get along with other dogs and cats, but this will be easier if the Griff is introduced to them as a puppy.
-As a hunting dog, it likes to chase fleeing game, so teach it early that cats and smaller dogs are friends and not prey.
+As a hunting dog, they like to chase fleeing game, so teach them early that cats and smaller dogs are friends and not prey.